nerevu/prometheus/README.rst

 	RECAPTCHA_PRIVATE_KEY
 	BOOTSTRAP_GOOGLE_ANALYTICS_ACCOUNT

-To set an environment variable, do the following:
+To set an environment variable, *do the following*:

 	echo 'export VARIABLE=value' >> ~/.profile